WHAT IS WAREHOUSE MANAGEMENT?

 Quality.
 Picking errors is a huge cost for many companies, and an important source of customer dissatisfaction.
 Efficient warehouse management not only makes picking faster, but also more accurate.
 Which is good for improving return rates.

 Working environment.
 A warehouse management system includes many functions to make daily work easier and more ergonomic.
 But also to increase motivation and lower frustration, by reducing unnecessary work and making tasks more transparent.
 Which is good for increasing employee satisfaction.

 Sustainability.
 Using space and resources more efficiently is not only cost-effective, but also a way to make your business more eco-friendly.
 Increasing the life-span of equipment by optimizing pick-routes and shipping less air through AI-driven box calculation are only two examples of how warehouse management can make your warehouse greener.
 Which is good for our future.
 And your business.

 How does a Warehouse Management System (WMS) work?

-A Warehouse Management System (WMS) is a software application design to control and optimize warehouse activities.
+A Warehouse Management System (WMS) is a software application designed to control and optimize warehouse logistics activities.
 It can be a module in an ERP-system or part of a warehouse automation solution, but for companies where warehousing is a strategic part of the operations a specialized best-of-breed WMS is often the best choice.
 The WMS connects all levels of business logic and machine control in the warehouse, and interacts with other systems, such as the ERP, WCS and transport systems.
 When choosing a WMS the starting point should be your company’s individual needs, today and in the future.
 But some general things to look for in a WMS product and supplier can be: